GiGurra/flycd/README.md

   can't add webhooks.
 * Security: It needs some security validation of webhooks from GitHub :D. Currently, there is none so DOS attacks are trivial to create :S.
-* Non-Github: It currently only supports git repos at GitHub.
+* Non-Github: It currently only supports webhooks from git repos at GitHub.
 * Non-Git: It might be useful to also support regular docker images and different docker registries (right now to deploy from an image, you have to create a proxy Dockerfile, Or create a single line inline Dockerfile in your app.yaml, which is a bit ugly).